gycheong/rag_by_averaging/README.md

 the vectorization and retrieved comments.
 This included:
 * Removing  missing  text  data,  including  deleted  and  removed comments.
-* Removing  short  and  long  words.
+* Removing  short  and  long  words
 * Stemming  and  lemmatizing  words  using  NLTK WordNetLemmatizer
 * Removing  emoticons  and  emojis